alankrantas/edge-impulse-esp32-cam-image-classification/README.md

 ## The Example Model - Cat & Dog Classification

-I used Microsoft's [Kaggle Cats and Dogs Dataset](https://www.microsoft.com/en-us/download/details.aspx?id=54765) which has 12,500 cats and 12,500 dogs.
+My demo model used Microsoft's [Kaggle Cats and Dogs Dataset](https://www.microsoft.com/en-us/download/details.aspx?id=54765) which has 12,500 cats and 12,500 dogs.
 24,969 photos had successfully uploaded and split into 80-20% training/test sets.
 The variety of the images is perfect since we are not doing YOLO- or SSD- style object detection.

 ![下載](https://user-images.githubusercontent.com/44191076/154785876-b65de5e1-acba-4c2a-9c25-01d02e9b7a2b.png)

 The model I choose was ```MobileNetV1 96x96 0.25 (no final dense layer, 0.1 dropout)``` with transfer learning.
 Since free Edge Impulse accounts has a training time limit of 20 minutes per job, I can only train the model for 5 cycles.
 (You can go [ask for more](https://forum.edgeimpulse.com/t/err-deadlineexceeded-ways-to-fix-this/2354/2) though...)
 I imagine if you have only a dozen images per class, you can try better models or longer training cycles.

-Anyway, I got ```89.8%``` accuracy for training set and ```86.97%``` for test set, which seems to be decent enough.
+Anyway, I got ```89.8%``` accuracy for training set and ```86.97%``` for test set, which seems decent enough.

 ![1](https://user-images.githubusercontent.com/44191076/153631673-96b90c0b-5745-43b9-9e5f-9a426d8bfe61.png)

-Also, ESP32-CAM is not yet an officially supported board, so I cannot use EON Tuner for futher find-tuning.
+Also, ESP32-CAM is not yet an officially supported board when I created this project, so I cannot use EON Tuner for futher find-tuning.

-You can find my published Edge Impulse project here: [esp32-cam-cat-dog](https://studio.edgeimpulse.com/public/76904/latest).

-[ei-esp32-cam-cat-dog-arduino-1.0.4.zip](https://github.com/alankrantas/edge-impulse-esp32-cam-image-classification/blob/main/ei-esp32-cam-cat-dog-arduino-1.0.4.zip) is the downloaded Arduino library which can be imported into Ardiono IDE.
+You can find my published Edge Impulse project here: [esp32-cam-cat-dog](https://studio.edgeimpulse.com/public/76904/latest). [ei-esp32-cam-cat-dog-arduino-1.0.4.zip](https://github.com/alankrantas/edge-impulse-esp32-cam-image-classification/blob/main/ei-esp32-cam-cat-dog-arduino-1.0.4.zip) is the downloaded Arduino library which can be imported into Ardiono IDE.

-The camera captures 240x240 images and resize them into 96x96.
-The inference time is 2607 ms (2.6 secs) per image, which is not very fast,  with mostly good results.
+The camera captures 240x240 images and resize them into 96x96 for the model input, and again resize the original image to 120x120 for the TFT display.
+The model inference time (prediction time) is 2607 ms (2.6 secs) per image, which is not very fast, with mostly good results.
 I don't know yet if different image sets or models may effect the result.

+> Note: the demo model has only two classes - dog and cat - thus it will try "predict" whatever it sees to either dogs or cats.
+A better model should have a third class of "not dogs nor cats" to avoid invalid responses.

 ## Boilerplate Version

 The [edge-impulse-esp32-cam-bare](https://github.com/alankrantas/edge-impulse-esp32-cam-image-classification/tree/main/edge-impulse-esp32-cam-bare) is the version that dosen't use any external devices.
-The model would be running in a loop non-stop.
+The model would be running in a non-stop loop.
 You can try to point the camera to the images and read the prediction via serial port (use Arduino IDE 1.x).

 ![bogdan-farca-CEx86maLUSc-unsplash](https://user-images.githubusercontent.com/44191076/153636524-9b2edab9-7c50-4aa1-9d6e-74477d67011f.jpg)